 Over the past few weeks, I’ve rambled on at length about my fantastic week in the Yukon territory of Canada, which was made possible by the friendly folks at Tourism Yukon.
 The coverage included tales of joining the Sourtoe Cocktail Club, gaining wisdom from Yukon First Nations, and I wrote about living in Dawson City.

-Now, it’s time to shut up and let the pictures do the talking, with another 60 or so images from the Yukon, Canada that I couldn’t pass up the opportunity to share.
+Now, it’s time to shut up and let the pictures of Yukon scenery do the talking.
+Here are another 60 or so images from the Yukon, Canada that I couldn’t pass up the opportunity to share.
 This photo essay is all about the character of the Yukon!